 When designing the infrastructure for GOV.UK in AWS we built in the concept of being able to deploy multiple “stacks” within a single environment.

-The implementation detail is described in the related ADR.
+The implementation detail is described in the related architectural decision record (ADR).

 Definition of a stack

 A stack is a namespace for a piece of infrastructure.
 It is not used at an application level and should not be visible to end users.

 For example, you could build an entire infrastructure within an Amazon VPC using the “stackname” of “blue”.

 This would deploy configuration based upon namespaced data found in govuk-aws-data.

 If you wished to upgrade a piece of infrastructure without interrupting the current service, you could deploy something using the “green” stackname.

 For instance, you may wish to deploy a new Amazon RDS instance with a newer version of a database server.